skagur-k/nix-config/README.md

-# NixOS Configuration for macOS
+# NixOS Configuration for macOS and Linux (WSL2)

-A comprehensive NixOS configuration for macOS using nix-darwin.
-This configuration provides a declarative, reproducible setup with modern development tools, terminal customization, and system management.
+A comprehensive NixOS configuration for macOS using nix-darwin and Linux using home-manager.
+This configuration provides a declarative, reproducible setup for both platforms with modern development tools, terminal customization, and system management.

 ## �� Features

 - **Declarative Configuration**: All system settings, packages, and configurations are defined in Nix
-- **Cross-Platform**: Shared modules work across macOS systems
+- **Cross-Platform**: Shared modules work across macOS and Linux (WSL2)
 - **Modern Development Stack**: Includes tools like Helix, Zellij, Starship, and more
 - **Smart Directory Navigation**: Zoxide integration for intelligent directory jumping
 - **Terminal Customization**: Ghostty terminal with modern theming